Search

 They are most often used in clothing, accessories and upholstery, which need large expanses of material.

-Alternative Plant-Based Leathers
+Plant-Based Leathers (and Fungi!)

-Mushroom leather technologies are both ancient and new.
-Amadou is a mushroom that has been a traditional craft leather-like material from Transylvania.
 Amadou is used in small pieces as a leather-like material in hats, whereas new companies like MuSkin and mixed resources leathers like the MycoWorks vegetable/mushroom composites are growing large sheets of mushroom leather from cultures.
+The texture and strength is very promising but it's not yet being made in commercial quantities.

 Most of these listed here are still in the development stage, getting off the ground but not yet producing industry-scale quantities or competitive pricing.